gildas-lormeau/zip.js/BENCHMARKS.md

   about 2 KB each, and the 8 × 8 MB and 256 MB workloads are text.
 - **Isolation.** In `bench.js` and `bench-backends.js`, each (library, operation, workload) combination runs in its own freshly spawned Node process under macOS's `/usr/bin/time -l`, so the libraries never share a heap and peak memory is per library.
-The codec, encryption and runtime scripts run in-process, with one warmup run before the timed ones.
+Every row of those two scripts includes what a fresh process pays on its first operation: the JIT warm-up of each library and, for the zip.js WebAssembly rows, the module instantiation, about 20 ms. The codec, encryption and runtime scripts run in-process, with one warmup run before the timed ones.
 - **Timing.** `performance.now()` around the measured operation.
 Each combination runs 3 times (5 in the encryption script) and the tables report the median.
 Differences of a few percent are within run-to-run noise.
 A bold cell is the best number among the alternatives it is